 Does clutter stress you out?

 Clutter can cause stress from the “weight” of simply not knowing where to start.
 Clutter needs to be organized, stored, given to people, sold, etc. Notice things in your home that is out of place?
 This all adds up to stress, without us even realizing it.

 In addition to practicing overall mindfulness, removing this extra stuff around our home we are essentially removing some of the stress, anxiety, and overwhelm in our life as well.

 4. Decluttering your home will increase in concentration.

 Clutter makes it difficult to focus on one task or object.
 A disorganized home and work environment pulls your attention in different directions making it hard to focus.
 So, the less clutter you have in your home, the more you’re able to focus on the task at hand.

 5. Ability to spend more time with your loved ones.

 I notice when I don’t have to spend hours cleaning on the weekends or picking up the toys every few hours (for safety reasons!), I am able to spend more quality time with my family.

-This is probably my top reason out of the 10 reason to declutter your home for a massive glow up.
+This is probably my top reason out of the ten reasons to declutter your home for a massive life shift.
 By decluttering your home, you will be able to balance work-home life better.
 I find that I am able to work when it’s time to work and play when it’s time to play.
 If I am constantly picking up toys or books, it interferes with playtime with my girls.